Hecke algebra of a pair: Locally compact group and a compact subgroup

 and called the Hecke algebra of the pair (G, K).

 Properties

 If (G, K) is as above, then the Hecke algebra is commutative if and only if (G, K) is a Gelfand pair.

 Reductive Lie groups and Lie algebras

 In 1979, Daniel Flath gave a similar construction for general reductive Lie groups G. The Hecke algebra of a pair (g, K) of a Lie algebra g with Lie group G and maximal compact subgroup K is the algebra of K-finite distributions on G with support in K, with the product given by convolution.

 Examples

 Finite groups

-When G is a finite group and K is any subgroup of G, then the Hecke algebra is spanned by double cosets of H\G/H.
+When G is a finite group and K is any subgroup of G, then the Hecke algebra is spanned by double cosets of K\G/K.